 Henry Ford Hospital thought leaders regularly speak at the radiation oncology and radiology conferences about new research and technology innovations they are using.
 So, it was an honor when ITN was invited to conduct a site visit at Henry Ford last fall to tour the hospital's facilities and conduct numerous video interviews to better understand the workings of the institution.

-MRI-guided Radiation Oncology
+MRI-guided Radiation Oncology at Henry Ford Hospital

 To improve radiation therapy outcomes, Henry Ford wanted direct visualization of tumors during therapy using magnetic resonance imaging (MRI).
 It purchased a ViewRay MRIdian linear accelerator (linac) system in 2017 and its staff is active in research involving MRI-guided radiotherapy.
 ITN toured the system installed at the Henry Ford Medical Center — Cottage location.
 We spoke with Benjamin Movsas, M.D., chair of radiation oncology at Henry Ford Cancer Institute, who described the benefits the department has realized from using the first U.S. Food and Drug Administration (FDA)-approved MRI-guided radiation therapy system in the VIDEO: Clinical Use of the ViewRay MRIdian Linac System at Henry Ford.